Living a life within God’s priorities became a way of life for us after we got sick and tired of being sick and tired!

 They were not just our Pastors; they were our mentors and our spiritual parents.
 With their loss, we were now faced with the decision of where do we go from here with our church?

-We now “serve” as Senior Pastors while working full-time jobs, parenting a college student and a teenager, while walking through health challenges, and sharing our journey through this blog.
+We “served” as Senior Pastors while working full-time jobs, parenting, all while walking through health challenges, and sharing our journey through this blog.

-In our own strength, it seems impossible.
-But, since we've made “living our priorities” a lifestyle, saying yes to God despite our circumstances, makes our life possible.
+In our own strength, it seemed impossible.
+But, since we’ve made “living our priorities” a lifestyle, saying yes to God despite our circumstances, makes our life possible.

 Over the years, in ministry, we’ve encouraged and counseled others to identify God’s priorities and purpose to live by them.

 It was through counseling that we discovered our passion to help others embrace a lifestyle of living within God’s priorities.
 It was that passion that birthed this blog, giving us the opportunity to reach more people than we could do with individual counseling.